Lex2Sent: A bagging approach to unsupervised sentiment analysis: Introduction

 \section{Introduction}

-Most commonly, sentiment analysis is performed in a supervised manner by using a previously labeled dataset to train a learning-based model to predict the sentiment of unlabeled documents.
-When a labeled dataset is not available, an unsupervised labeling approach is useful to either create a training set for supervised models or to label the texts right away.
-Unsupervised labeling is usually performed by counting words of a specific sentiment in a text, which are part of a sentiment lexicon.
+Most commonly, text classification is performed in a supervised manner by using a previously labeled data set to train a learning-based model to predict the sentiment of unlabeled documents.
+When a labeled data set is not available, an unsupervised labeling approach is useful to provide valuable initial information for an active learning approach or to label the texts right away, when a near-perfect classification is not strictly necessary.
+However, such unsupervised models often require financial backing or a high performing GPU to use on a large data set.

-This paper focuses on lexicon-based text embeddings, an unsupervised labeling approach created by combining learning-based methods with sentiment lexica.
-We use text embedding models to estimate the similarity between a document and both the positive and negative part of a given lexicon by measuring the distance between their embeddings.
-These distances are calculated for multiple resampled corpora and are averaged to achieve a bagging-effect.
-As no labeled texts are available to tune the models parameters, we average models with different parameters during the resampling iterations instead.
-To demonstrate that the results are generalizable, we compare them to the ones of six traditional lexicon methods on three datasets with distinct characteristics.